-This is our second study dedicated to a detailed photometric characterization of isolated galaxies in the context of the AMIGA (Analysis of the interstellar Medium of Isolated GAlaxies) project1.
-Our first paper Durbala et al. (2008) presented a dual approach to characterize the properties of a representative sample of $n \sim 100$ Sb-Sc isolated galaxies: bulge/disk/bar decomposition and CAS (Concentration/Asymmetry/Clumpiness) parametrization.
-The main goal was to explore morphological type differences using quantitative structural (photometric) analysis.
+This is our second study dedicated to a detailed photometric characterization of isolated galaxies in the context of the AMIGA (Analysis of the Interstellar Medium of Isolated Galaxies) project.1 Our first paper Durbala et al. (2008) presented a dual approach to characterize the properties of a representative sample of $n \sim 100$ Sb-Sc isolated galaxies: bulge/disc/bar decomposition and CAS (concentration/asymmetry/clumpiness) parametrization.
+The main goal was to explore morphological-type differences using quantitative structural (photometric) analysis.
 In that context we quantified structural properties of galaxies thought to be least influenced by environment (\sim zero nurture).
-Since one expects that environment almost certainly increases "dispersion" in virtually all galaxy measures, we wanted to constrain the best estimates of "intrinsic dispersion" (\sim pure nature).
+Since one expects that environment almost certainly increases 'dispersion' in virtually all galaxy measures, we wanted to constrain the best estimates of 'intrinsic dispersion' (\sim pure nature).

-So far we find: i) extreme bias towards spirals (few E+S0; Sulentic et al. 2006), ii) bias to intermediate-late type spirals, with a clear dominance of Sb-Sc morphological types (Sulentic et al. 2006), iii) the majority of CIG/AMIGA disk galaxies host pseudobulges (Durbala et al. 2008), iv) the core sample of CIG/AMIGA isolated galaxies (Sb-Sc types) tends to host larger bars and shows lower concentration and asymmetry measures than galaxy samples http://www.iaa.es/AMIGA.html of similar morphological classification selected without isolation criteria (Durbala et al. 2008).
+So far we find (i) extreme bias towards spirals (few E+S0; Sulentic et al. 2006), (ii) bias to intermediate-late-type spirals, with a clear dominance of Sb-Sc morphological types (Sulentic et al. 2006), (iii) the majority of Catalog of Isolated Galaxies (CIG)/AMIGA disc galaxies host pseudo-bulges (Durbala et al. 2008), (iv) the core sample of CIG/AMIGA isolated galaxies

-^{} E-mail: adriana.durbala@ua.edu
+^{}E-mail: adriana.durbala@ua.edu